 The variety of different habitat types in the region leads to a variety of species that make their home here.

 Agricultural fields east of Sault Ste.
-Marie can produce local specialties such as Sharp-tailed Grouse and Brewer’s Blackbird.
+Marie can produce local specialties like Sharp-tailed Grouse and Brewer’s Blackbird.
 Mixed forests and inland lakes feature a great diversity of songbirds, waterfowl, raptors, and more.
-Towards the north end of the region, you can find boreal forest, which is home to a variety of boreal bird species, which are often highly sought by bird watchers.
+Towards the north end of the region, you can find boreal forest, home to a variety of boreal bird species, which are often highly sought by bird watchers.
 These species include Canada Jay, Boreal Chickadee, Spruce Grouse, and Black-backed Woodpecker.
-The boreal forest also has to a wide range of breeding birds during the spring and summer, including many warblers, flycatchers, sparrows, and thrushes.
+The boreal forest also has a wide range of breeding birds during the spring and summer, including many warblers, flycatchers, sparrows, and thrushes.

 Over 320 species have been recorded in the region, with over 240 expected to be observed each year.
-Some of the most popular bird watching locations in Algoma include the St. Joseph Island Migratory Bird Sanctuary, viewing platforms in Echo Bay and Pumpkin Point, the Sault Locks and Whitefish Island in Sault Ste.
+Some of the most popular bird-watching locations in Algoma include the St. Joseph Island Migratory Bird Sanctuary, viewing platforms in Echo Bay and Pumpkin Point, the Sault Locks and Whitefish Island in Sault Ste.
 Marie, and Lake Superior Provincial Park.